SeventhSoulOli/learnGitBranching/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?)](https://github.com/pcottle/learnGitBranching/pulls)

 LearnGitBranching is a git repository visualizer, sandbox, and a series of educational tutorials and challenges.
-Its primary purpose is to help developers understand git through the power of visualization (something that's absent when working on the command line).
+Its primary purpose is to help developers understand git through the power of vialization (something that's absent when working on the command line).
 This is achieved through a game with different levels to get acquainted with the different git commands.

 You can input a variety of commands into LearnGitBranching (LGB) -- as commands are processed, the nearby commit tree will dynamically update to reflect the effects of each command: